mathieu-benoit/containers-on-azure/docs/DockerMachine.md

 #To connect to your Docker host in Azure, define the appropriate connection settings
 eval $(docker-machine env docker-machine --shell bash)

-#If you need to stop this VM to save some money when you don't need it.
+#If you need to deallocate/stop this VM to save some money when you don't need it
-az vm stop \
+az vm deallocate \
-    --name docker-machine-mabenoit \
+    --name docker-machine \
-    --resource-group docker-machine-mabenoit-rg
+    --resource-group docker-machine-rg

-#If you need to start this VM if you previously stopped it.
+#If you need to start this VM previously stopped
 az vm start \
     --name docker-machine-mabenoit \
     --resource-group docker-machine-mabenoit-rg